History of FC Basel (1918–1939): Forty-first, Karl Kurz

 The club chairman Franz Rinderer, who was the president for the third consecutive period.
-The Austrian trainer Karl Kurz remained head coach for his second season and fellow Austrian Josef Haist was is co-trainer.
+The Austrian trainer Karl Kurz remained head coach for his second season and fellow Austrian Josef Haist was his co-trainer.
 Kurz was ill with leukaemia and his condition worsened.
 He died because of his illness during the evening of 26 November 1933, only hours the team's victory in the away game against Blue Stars Zürich.
 He was 35 years old.
 Josef Haist then took over the job as head coach.
 Basel played a total of 46 matches in their 1933–34 season.
 30 of these matches were in the domestic league Nationalliga, four in the Swiss Cup and 12 were friendly matches.
 Of these 12 friendlies seven were played in the Landhof, three other games were also played in Switzerland and three were played in France.
 Of the friendly games, seven ended with a victory and four ended with a defeat.

 The 1933–34 Nationalliga was reformed.
 The top division was no longer divided into two groups, but for the first time, all teams were in one group.
-The second tier league remained with two regional groups.
+The second-tier league remained with two regional groups.
 The championship was contested by 16 teams and was played in a double round robin.
 Basel started the season well, winning six of the first nine games, suffering only one defeat.
 Following the death of trainer Kurz the team was disorientated, losing five of the next seven matches and thus losing contact with the two top teams.
 Then in March Basel caught their form and improved again to finish their Nationalliga season in fifth position in the table, with 15 victories from the 30 games and 36 points.
 Servette won the championship with 49 points.

 In the first principal round of the Swiss Cup Basel were drawn at home against and defeated lower tier Solothurn.
 In the second round away against Lausanne-Sport winning 3–1 and third round at home against local rivals Nordstern Basel winning by three goals to one.
 Then in the quarter-final on 4 February 1934 Basel were defeated by Locarno and that fits, timely, completely into the entire picture of the season's evolution.
 Grasshopper Club won the cup beating Servette 2–0.